Make It Yourself: Rose-scented DIY Bath Bombs

 1. Mix your dry ingredients together in a large, preferably glass bowl.
 If you're using a dry colorant, such as mica, mix it together with your dry ingredients.
 Once the powders are well mixed, add the rose petals and mix again, gently.

 2. In a separate small bowl or measuring cup, mix wet ingredients (including any fragrances, oils and liquid colorants).
 Of course oil and water doesn't mix, so do your best.
+This is where using witch hazel or alcohol will help.

 3. Prep your mold if necessary.
 In this case we are decorating our bath bombs with Himalayan pink salt, so you'll want to sprinkle that into each cavity of the mold now.